Please note that Tapas no longer supports Internet Explorer.

 “All clear.”

-There wasn’t much to steal in this nest of bureaucracy anyway.
-Unluckily to them – papers were what I was after.
+Not much to steal in this nest of bureaucracy anyway.
+Luckily, I was after the papers.
 Schedules, passes, exceptions, delays, procedures, ledgers.
 To me, all of that painted the Kalantan world in vivid colours.
 This little outpost will unlock rest of the kingdom.

-Not long into the perusing I found out Raktkalis clan had a residence in town.
+I have even found out the Raktkalis clan had a residence here.
 Unsurprising.
-It was likely the case for every settlement they claimed and a few beyond.
-It had to be no more than a comfortable bed to spend the night mid-transit.
-Hotels weren’t a booming business, for obvious reasons.
+It was likely the case for every settlement they claimed.
+Hotel business wasn’t booming, for obvious reasons.

-Strolled by the residence of the Kalantan governors to evaluate security.
+As sunset was about to throw down its curtain, I strolled by the residence of Kalantan governors.
 First pass was devastatingly unproductive.
-I expected a hedge of some sort, but the house was hidden from prying eyes behind a wild forest.
-And not a single tree was that of fruit-bearing variety!
+The place was hidden from prying eyes behind a wild forest.
+And not a single tree was of a fruit-bearing variety!

-Central cities dismantled all unnecessary roads to make way for edible plants instead.
-Grew them on the walls.
+Central cities planted crops on every available surface, be it flat or vertical.
 Kalanta wasn’t overcrowded, so they could afford this – and yet it looked wrong.
-This unnecessary, overgrown excess was offensive.
+This unnecessary; the overgrown excess was offensive.
 A slight to efficiency, yields and economic validity.
 Each bite they didn’t grow, they needed to import.

 Audranasa